RupmalyaK/eduEvents/README.md

-An eccomerce web app built with React.
-This is for test branch.
+A calendar with events for students.